 Bike sharing is an innovative way to travel short distances to see the fun of Kansas City and the surrounding areas.
 It’s a great concept – users pick up a bike at a self-serve station, then ride to where they want to go.
 They can return the bike to another self-serve station closer to their destination after their ride.
 While this is a cost-effective and convenient option, it can mean issues when accidents happen.

-If you were recently injured in a bike share accident, contact a personal injury lawyer today.
+If you were recently injured in a bike share accident, contact a skilled Kansas City bicycle accident lawyer today.

 Current Bike Share Laws